- Logistics of the Inquiry

-Q: Have any witnesses been offered immunity from prosecution?
+Q: Were any witnesses offered immunity from prosecution?

 Q: What involvement will the Home Secretary have in this inquiry?

 The Minister responsible for the inquiry, in this case the Home Secretary, has various powers and duties under the Inquiries Act 2005 in relation to the conduct of the inquiry.

 Sir Robert Owen

 Q: Why was Sir Robert Owen appointed to lead the inquiry?

 Having been the Assistant Coroner responsible for the inquest looking into the death of Alexander Litvinenko since 7 August 2012, Sir Robert Owen is well qualified to take on the role of Chairman of the inquiry investigating Mr Litvinenko’s death.

 Q: What is the Chairman’s role?

 Q: Who assists the Chairman?

 Sir Robert Owen is assisted by a team of people, including:

 - The Solicitor to the Inquiry – he administers the legal functions of the inquiry

 - Counsel to the Inquiry – it is their job to advise the Chairman and to conduct the oral hearings

 - A Secretariat – responsible for administering all the non-legal aspects of the inquiry (e.g. finance, accommodation, hearings, security, personnel, media and the website)

 Q: To whom is the Chairman accountable?

 As Chairman of the Inquiry Sir Robert Owen acts in an independent capacity and he expects to submit his report to the Home Secretary by the end of 2015.

 Q: Will the Chairman give interviews?

 Sir Robert Owen will not give any media interviews.